-Rose gold is an alloy of yellow gold, copper and silver, with the copper to silver ratio usually being the determining factor for how rose/pink/red the final color is.
+Rose gold is an alloy of yellow gold, copper, and silver.
+The copper to silver ratio usually determines how rose/pink/red the final color will be.
 The yellow gold volume is usually fairly consistent at around 75% making rose gold, in effect, 18K gold.
-It also doesn’t bring any of the plating or skin irritation problems of white gold, but has greatly increased durability over yellow gold.
+It also doesn’t bring any of the plating or skin irritation problems of white gold but has greatly increased durability over yellow gold.

-Rose gold is increasingly used for wedding rings, as it is just that bit different and is likely to draw admiring comments from all who see it.
-When used to set stones, rose gold is surprisingly versatile, but is best when set with colorless diamonds.
+Rose gold is common in wedding rings.
+It is just that bit different and is likely to draw admiring comments.
+When used to set stones, rose gold is surprisingly versatile but is best when set with colorless diamonds.
 The contrast between the white of the diamond and the relative boldness of the rose gold makes a breathtaking combination.

 The color of the metal is usually directed by personality and/or previous jewelry you may own.
 In most cases, the decision will be final.
 It is highly recommended to put plenty of thought into the color of your ring before making your purchase.